adiazgalache/bigdata/apache_hadoop/Apache.Hadoop.Change.Data.Directory.md

 7. CDH: Start HDFS Service

-### Problem With Block missing
+### Problem with block missing

-Maybe in HDFS status summary in CDH, you see the an alert about missing blocks and underreplicated blocks.
+After the previous operations, maybe in HDFS status summary in CDH, you see the an alert about missing blocks and underreplicated blocks.
 To fix:

 ```bash
 $ sudo su hdfs